-Over 78.3% of the split sentence population is male with women comprising approximately 22% of this group.
+Over 78.3% of the split sentence population is male with females comprising approximately 22% of this group.
 Offenders between the ages of 34 to 43 comprise the largest age group (31.4%) and 23 to 33 year olds make up the second largest (28.9%).
-White offenders commit the majority of crimes sentenced to an 1170(h) split sentence, representing 33.9% overall of this population.
+White or black offenders committed the majority of crimes sentenced to an 1170(h) split sentence, representing 54.7% overall of this population.
 African Americans/Blacks represent the second highest group of offenders, making up 27.9% of the split sentence population.
 Over 88% of all offenders speak English with a small percentage (only 2 percent) reporting themselves as monolingual (Spanish speaking-only).